Optomechanical quantum bus for donor spins in silicon: Introduction

 \section{Introduction}

 Conventional semiconductor electronics is built on tailoring silicon’s electronic properties by introducing group-V donor atoms.
 The extensive industrial expertise in this field, coupled with the atomic-scale nature of donor spin qubits, positions them as a natural candidate for the quantum successor to classical bits.
 Indeed, one of the first scalable quantum computer proposals — the famous Kane quantum computer \cite{kane1998} — relied on the nuclear spin qubits of individual phosphorus atoms.
 Ever since Kane's seminal paper, the progress towards a donor spin-based silicon quantum computer has been promising \cite{morello_single-shot_2010,pla_single-atom_2012,pla_high-fidelity_2013}.
 In isotopically purified silicon, coherence times of 1.1~ms have been demonstrated with the donor electron spin qubits \cite{muhonen2014}, and these can be even further prolonged by dressing the qubits with a microwave drive \cite{laucht2017}.
 Furthermore, for phosphorus nuclear spin, the coherence time can be prolonged with dynamical decoupling to 30 seconds, a promising demonstration of a quantum memory \cite{muhonen2014}.
 Single-qubit logical operations with gate fidelities above 99.9~\% have also been demonstrated with the electron spin qubits. \cite{muhonen_quantifying_2015}.
+In addition to these ion implantation based demonstrations, there has been significant progress with STM lithography approaches \cite{reiner_high-fidelity_2024,edlbauer_11-qubit_2025} and other defects in silicon \cite{higginbottom_optical_2022,higginbottom_memory_2023}.

 In Kane's original idea, two nuclear spin qubits would interact using the exchange interaction of two electron spins as a mediator, allowing performing 2-qubit quantum gates with the neighboring qubits.
 However, in order to get strong enough coupling, the donors have to be implanted with precision of 20 - 30 nm in the original proposal, posing already severe challenges for the integration of the control and measurement electronics for multi-qubit quantum processors.
 Later, it was realized that the multi-valley nature of silicon gives rise to atomic-scale oscillations in the exchange energy \cite{koiller_exchange_2001}, making the multi-qubit implementation even more challenging.